 Commercial Driver's Licenses and Commercial Learner's Permits

-All Massachusetts commercial driver licenses (CDLs) and commercial learner's permits (CLPs) with an expiration date between March 1, 2020 and August 31, 2020, have been extended.
+All Massachusetts commercial driver licenses (CDLs) and commercial learner's permits (CLPs) with an expiration date between March 1, 2020 and February 27, 2021, have been extended until February 28, 2021.

-Note: This does not apply to any commercial driver or permit holder whose privileges were suspended or revoked for traffic offenses.
+Note: This does not apply to any commercial driver or permit holders whose privileges were suspended or revoked for traffic offenses, or to non-domiciled commercial driver or permit holders whose lawful presence has expired.

 If you would like to take a commercial learner's permit, you will need to make a reservation.